Other Student Life

 Why College Students Need Renters Insurance

-Why you may ask?
-As a student, you are potentially bringing thousands of dollars worth of possessions to school, from electronics to books to laptops and even furniture.
-If your laptop gets damaged or stolen, how would you replace it?
-What about your clothes if your dorm room floods?
-These items may not break the bank to replace individually, but the costs can definitely add up!
-Have you ever thought about what ALL of your stuff costs, together, all at once?
-It may surprise you!
-That is why it’s so important to take an inventory of what you bring with you to school.
+That is why taking an inventory of what you bring with you to school is so important.
 The data collected over the last few years estimates that the total estimated cost of living per year for students, including food, housing, clothing, phone plan, and other things, is around $14,435, with an additional $2,316 on personal items.

 The Break Down